 SB 862 (Chapter 449, Stats 2018), AB 72 (Chapter 1, Stats 2018), and AB 74 (Chapter 23, Stats 2019) made appropriations from the General Fund to help provide drinking water systems, schools, and homeowners with funding to address numerous challenges to the provision of safe, reliable drinking water.
 These bills authorize the State Water Board to provide grants for administrators, urgent drinking water needs, water system emergencies, and various household needs including tanks and hauled water, well and septic system replacement, permanent connections to public systems, and point of use (POU)/point of entry (POE) treatment systems.
 The funds available and status of each program are detailed in Appendix B. As of June 30, 2021, the anticipated amount available from older appropriations of the General Fund to go towards projects is $25.3 million.

+The Budget Act of 2021 included $30 million in General Fund local assistance for technical and financial assistance to drinking water systems to address PFAS.
+This funding program will be developed in FY 2021-22.

-The Budget Act of 2021 included $10 million in General Fund local assistance for emergency interim or permanent solutions to drinking water drought emergencies.
+The Budget Act of 2021 also included $10 million in General Fund local assistance for emergency interim or permanent solutions to drinking water drought emergencies.
 Interim solutions may include hauled water, bottled water, vending machines, POU/POE treatment, and emergency interties.
 Permanent solutions may include new wells, rehabilitating wells, and permanent connections to adjacent water systems.

 The CAA is established by Water Code sections 13440-13443.
 The sources of the CAA include: General Fund appropriations; criminal or civil penalties for water quality violations; repayments of CAA loans; and interest.
 (Wat.
 Code, § 13441).
 Consistent with the CAA Funding Program Guidelines, adopted by the State Water Board on December 11, 2018, available funds may be awarded to 1) projects that clean up waste and/or abate the effects of waste on waters of the State; or 2) projects that address urgent drinking water needs.
 Due to the transition to the statewide accounting system (FI$Cal), a recent reconciled account balance for the CAA is not available; however, it is estimated that less than $1 million of the funds in the CAA are not committed to projects or other obligations.